About Energy, Environmental & Chemical Engineering

 E44 EECE 514 Atmospheric Science and Climate

 This course will cover current research topics in atmospheric chemistry and climate change.
 Topics include atmospheric composition, chemistry, transport, dynamics, radiation, greenhouse gases, natural and anthropogenic primary pollution sources and secondary aerosol production, and measurement techniques.
 Focus will be placed on how our atmosphere and climate are altered in a world of changing energy production and land use.
-Prerequisites: Chemistry 112A, Physics 198, and junior or higher standing.
+Suggested prerequisites: 1 year of general chemistry (Chem 111A-112A or 105-106) and 1 year of general physics (191/191L-191/192L).
+Prereqs: Junior, senior or graduate level standing or permission of instructor

 Credit 3 units.
 EN: BME T, TU